All About Similes and Metaphors

 Example: Peter was as dumb as a bag of hammers.

 The above example contains vague humor.
-Since a bag of hammers has no intelligence that we are aware of, the reference is symbolic of that fact that “Peter” is dumb.
+Since a bag of hammers has no intelligence that we are aware of, the reference is symbolic of the fact that “Peter” is dumb.
 Other similes directly adopt the quality being compared.

 Example: The tire was as flat as a pancake.